Packing supplies checklist

 Bubble wrap and packing peanuts

 Another very common item in almost every relocation is bubble wrap and packing peanuts.
 These play a protective role in providing cushioning during the move for your more fragile items.
 These two work best as a combination.
 For example, packing your kitchen will involve packing certain breakables like glassware and some kitchen appliances.
 All of these would benefit from being wrapped in bubble-wrap and then being placed in a box filled with packing peanuts.
-If you’re looking to save a buck on your move, you can use blankets, towels and crumpled up paper instead of these.
-While not as effective as bubble wrap and packing peanuts these still might be sufficient protection for your items during the move.
+If you’re looking to save a buck on your move, you can use blankets, towels, and crumpled up paper instead of these.
+While not as effective as bubble wrap and packing peanuts, these still might be sufficient protection for your items during the move.

 Another item that should be included in every packing supplies checklist is gloves.
 Not only will they protect your hands from all the dust and dirt, but quality gloves will also prevent you from getting cuts and splinters.
-With a process as messy as a relocation can get, having good hand protection is very important.
+With a process as messy as relocation can get, having proper hand protection is very important.

 You would be surprised how much trash can come up when packing for a move.
 Especially if you decide to de-clutter your home before the move.
 Even if you will not be doing some major de-cluttering, having high volume and durability bags would be a smart idea during a relocation.
-Better than regular bags, for holding stuff like your clothes or linen during a relocation, trash bags easily make our checklist of packing supplies.
+Better than regular bags, for holding stuff like your clothes or linen during a relocation, trash bags quickly make our checklist of packing supplies.

 Rope or tie-down straps